Housing Vulnerabilities

 Increasing housing cost burden, job loss or low wages, and an overall lack of affordable housing are among the root causes of evictions.
 Low-income families, low-income women, domestic violence survivors, and families with children are at high risk for eviction.
 Evictions force families from their community and support network, and children often have to switch schools.
 It can also cause job loss, adverse mental health effects, and the loss of possessions.
 Moreover, evictions can prolong a family’s residential instability as it harms the ability to secure future housing (because of court records) and forces low-income families into a devastating cycle of homelessness, problems that often take years to overcome, if at all.3

-During the COVID-19 pandemic, evictions were suspended across Texas from March 19 to May 18, 2020, though landlords could still give notice of eviction to tenants and file for eviction.
+During the COVID-19 pandemic, evictions were suspended across Texas from March 19–May 18, 2020, though landlords could still give notice of eviction to tenants and file for eviction.
 In fact, more than 1,500 eviction cases were filed in Harris County during this period, according to January Advisors.
 Despite the CDC eviction moratorium that took effect on September 4, 2020, only 13% of defendants in Harris County benefited from the mandate.
 While the suspension of evictions and federal moratorium didn’t completely halt new eviction filings, these protections—bolstered by a surge in funding for rental assistance programs—significantly reduced the number of monthly eviction filings in Houston between March 2020 and December 2021.

 During this period, monthly eviction filings consistently fell below pre-pandemic averages for the same month.
 However, starting in January 2022, local eviction filings have since begun to surpass their pre-pandemic levels.
-As of September 2024, monthly eviction filings in Houston have not returned to pre-pandemic levels likely due to several factors such as a growing number of residents living below the poverty line, soaring housing costs for renters, and a higher rate of residents being burdened by housing costs.
-In 2023, there were 84,000 eviction filings in Houston compared to a pre-pandemic yearly total of 58,000.
+As of December 2025, monthly eviction filings in Houston have not returned to pre-pandemic levels likely due to several factors such as a growing number of residents living below the poverty line, soaring housing costs for renters, and a higher rate of residents being burdened by housing costs.
+In 2025, there were 77,000 eviction filings in Houston compared to a pre-pandemic yearly total of 58,000.

 Read more about the impact of COVID-19 on evictions in Houston

-In 2023, there were 84,000 eviction filings in Houston compared to a pre-pandemic yearly total of 58,000
+In 2025, there were 77,000 eviction filings in Houston compared to a pre-pandemic yearly total of 58,000

 Homelessness in the Houston area falls 63% in the last decade